 As discussed in Section 3.12, Hazardous Waste and Materials, construction would involve the handling, storage, transport, and disposal of hazardous materials, as well as ground disturbance and structure demolition.
 The use of hazardous materials, ground disturbance, and demolition could cause an accidental release posing a hazard to construction employees, the public, and the environment.
-Therefore, as identified in Table 3.12-2 in Section 3.12, Hazards and Hazardous Materials, the proposed Project incorporates BMP HAZ-1 (Construction Hazardous Materials Management Plan), BMP HAZ-2 (Phase I and II Environmental Site Assessments), BMP HAZ-3 (General Construction Soil Management Plan), BMP HAZ-4 (Parcel-Specific Soil Management Plans and Health and Safety Plans), BMP HAZ-5 (Project Construction Health and Safety Plan), BMP HAZ-6 (LUST Site Coordination with DTSC), BMP HAZ-7 (Halt of Construction), and BMP HAZ-8 (Pre-Demolition Investigation).
-These BMPs will minimize the potential risk of accidental releases so that the proposed Project would not result in direct or indirect short-term adverse effects on the community, which is predominately comprised of EJ populations; and thus, no short-term disproportionately high and adverse effects on EJ populations would occur in the RSA as it relates to hazards and hazardous materials.
+Therefore, as identified in Table 3.12-2 in Section 3.12, Hazards and Hazardous Materials, the Project incorporates BMP HAZ-1 (Construction Hazardous Materials Management Plan), BMP HAZ-2 (Phase I and II Environmental Site Assessments), BMP HAZ-3 (General Construction Soil Management Plan), BMP HAZ-4 (Parcel-Specific Soil Management Plans and Health and Safety Plans), BMP HAZ-5 (Project Construction Health and Safety Plan), BMP HAZ-6 (LUST Site Coordination with DTSC), BMP HAZ-7 (Halt of Construction), and BMP HAZ-8 (Pre-Demolition Investigation).
+These BMPs will minimize the potential risk of accidental releases so that the Project would not result in direct or indirect short-term adverse effects on the community, which is predominately comprised of RSA EJ populations.